MODERATE-Project/moderate-docs/docs/tools-and-services/lec.md

 The tool is currently accessible at the following URL: [https://lec.moderate.cloud/](https://lec.moderate.cloud/)

 ## User Guide

-> This section explains how the tool or service is used from an end-user perspective.
-What should the user take into account when running the tool?
-Are there any prerequisites, such as dependency installation or registration?
-If the tool requires datasets as input, specify the requirements for these datasets, including the expected data format, column types, and any other relevant details.

 The main view of the web app shows a map of a country, currently Spain, with all its municipalities.
 The user can select any municipality to center the screen for close examination.
 However, only those municipalities with a blue background contain building data.